sindresorhus/boxen-cli/readme.md

     --margin            Space around the box
     --center            Center the box
-    --align             Align the text [left|center|right] (Default: left)
+    --align             Align the text [left|center|right] (Default: left) --width             Set a fixed width for the box

   Examples
     $ boxen I ❤ unicorns